-Frontline: President Biden premieres Tuesday, January 19 at 10:00 pm and Frontline: Trump’s American Carnage premieres Tuesday, January 26 at 10:00 pm on WTTW and online or via the PBS Video App.
-Frontline: United States of Conspiracy is available to stream.
+Frontline: Trump’s American Carnage premieres Tuesday, January 26 at 10:00 pm on WTTW and online or via the PBS Video App.
+Frontline: United States of Conspiracy is available to stream and Frontline: President Biden is available to stream.

 It is simultaneously easy to see how the United States came to a violent siege of the U.S. Capitol on January 6 and difficult to grasp the larger arc of events that led to it.
 Amid the relentless barrage of news, it can be useful to step outside the moment and understand its roots.

 That’s what Frontline does with its long-form documentaries, and as always it is here to help narrate this crisis in American democracy, while also trying to give a glimpse of where the country might go from here—specifically, how Biden might govern now.

 Last July, Frontline’s United States of Conspiracy examined how conspiracy theories have migrated from the fringes of politics to the White House.
 “A fundamental thing in our minds is the rise of conspiracy theories and a conspiracist-in-chief in the Oval Office,” says Michael Kirk, the producer of the documentary.
 “The way that [Trump baselessly] argued that he won the election was borrowed from QAnon, Alex Jones, and his own imagination and skill at creating conspiracy narratives.”